RasaHQ/helm-charts/charts/rasa-bot/README.md

 ## Quick start

-The rasa-bot deploy Rasa Open Source Server with loaded a model that is defined by the `applicationSettings.defaultModel` value.
-Below you can find examples of how to configure your deployment or use more advanced configurations such as integration with Rasa Enterprise.
+The rasa-bot deploy Rasa Open Source Server and load a model that is defined by the `applicationSettings.defaultModel` value (the value for `applicationSettings.defaultModel` has to be a URL that points to a tag.gz file).
+Below you can find examples of how to configure your deployment or use more advanced configurations such as integration with Rasa X / Enterprise.

 Default components that will be installed along with the rasa-bot: